Inverse design of plasma metamaterial devices with realistic elements: Introduction

-Unfortunately, the set of physically realizable devices for inverse design methods is a small subset of the configuration space, leading to intensive investigation of devices which are amenable to these constraints such as photonic crystal-style devices \cite{burger2004inverse, miller2013photonic,minkov2020inverse, BorelTopologyWaveguide, LinPhotonicDirac} and metasurfaces \cite{ChristiansenTunableLens, PestourieMetasurfacesDemultiplex, ChungTunableMetasurface, MeemInverseFlatLens}.
-In general, these limitations require that certain restrictions be applied during the training process.
-For example, utilizing a continuous range of permittivities throughout the simulation domain greatly improves the ability of the algorithm to extremize the objective function, but continuity is not easily realizable with conventional manufacturing techniques and materials.
-To resolve this issue, a map from the parameterized design region to the set of actually manufacturable device configurations is used.
-These maps encode restrictions on the range and spatial distribution of the domain permittivity.
-A common technique in the literature is the use of nonlinear projection to design less versatile, but more easily manufacturable, binarized photonic devices \cite{piggott2015inversebinarized}.
-Such a device can be printed or created via lithography as a single-use design that has the requisite performance limitations of such a constrained parameterization scheme.
+Unfortunately, the set of optical devices which can be experimentally realized is a small subset of the set of devices which can be computationally modeled, and so inverse design often works within a constrained setup where various limitations on the device geometry are imposed.
+For example, allowing for a continuous range of permittivities throughout the simulation domain results in fast optimization with very effective designs, but achieving continuous variation of permittivity throughout the design region is essentially impossible using conventional manufacturing techniques.
+In prior work, inverse design practitioners take advantage of more constrained systems such as photonic crystal-style devices \cite{burger2004inverse, miller2013photonic,minkov2020inverse, BorelTopologyWaveguide, LinPhotonicDirac} and metasurfaces \cite{ChristiansenTunableLens, PestourieMetasurfacesDemultiplex, ChungTunableMetasurface, MeemInverseFlatLens} where a simple map from the parameterized design region to a physically realizable device is guaranteed to exist.
+These maps typically encode restrictions on the range and spatial distribution of the domain permittivity (i.e. using only permittivity values and geometry corresponding to available materials and manufacturing processes).
+A common technique in the literature is the use of nonlinear projection to design binarized photonic devices \cite{piggott2015inversebinarized} which can be printed or created via lithography as a single-use design.
+Each method for constraining inverse design algorithms introduces its own limitations to the device capabilities, but even simplistic devices can be optimized to perform tasks which would normally require expert-level human design to achieve the same or worse performance.